creature-time/docs/docs/avatar-base-guidelines.md

 | Setting | Value |
 | :---- | :---- |
 | Animation Type | Humanoid |
+> [!NOTE]
-> [!NOTE] Please refer to Armature Naming Convention for bone mapping in case Unity fails to properly assign bones.
+> Please refer to [Armature Naming Convention](#armature%20naming%20convention) for bone mapping in case Unity fails to properly assign bones.

 #### Animation

-> [!NOTE]
-> Animation names should follow the Action naming convention from the FBX: *\[ActionName\]*.
+> - Animation names should follow the Action naming convention from the FBX: *\[ActionName\]*.

-> [!NOTE]
-> When there are multiple animations exported from a single animation from the FBX, the animation name may have the subanimation context added to the name: *\[ActionName\]\_\[SubAnimation\]*.
+> - When there are multiple animations exported from a single animation from the FBX, the animation name may have the sub animation context added to the name: *\[ActionName\]\_\[SubAnimation\]*.

-> [!NOTE]
-> Masks may be used to generate masked animations.
+> - Masks may be used to generate masked animations.

-> [!NOTE]
-> Transformation animations should be cleaned up if they have sub properties are not being used.
+> - Transformation animations should be cleaned up if they have sub properties are not being used.
 Scale or Position, for example.

 #### Materials